hedzr/bash.sh/README.md

 # bash.sh

-`bash.sh` is a starting template for shell developing.
+`bash.sh` is a starter template for shell developing.

 ## History